musheen/LevelSetFortran/README.md

 - The .stl files need to be clean.
 No pierced faces or dirty CAD.
 - Currently uses .stl only right now.
 I would love to add in other CAD file types, but not a priority currently.
 - Current code is pretty messy, and a lot of unused routines.
 I will try and clean it up later when I have time.

+Feel free to contact me if you spot any bugs or have any changes you recommened.
+Email me at: oisin.tong@gmail.com

+If this is useful to you in your work/research, I would love to hear about it.